 - Want to see a cardiologist?
 You’ll need a referral.

 - Want to see an orthopedic doctor?
 You’ll need a referral.

 - How about an Endocrinologist?
 Get a referral

 - Neurologist?
 Referral!

-Does getting a referral for specialists sound like a major nuisance?
-If the answer is yes, then a Medicare Advantage plan may not be the right choice.
+Does getting a referral for specialists sound stressful and a major inconvenience?
+If you said yes, then a Medicare Advantage plan may not be the right choice.